Rawan-Arby/Leon-Landing-page/README.md

 - **Clone the repository:** git clone https://github.com/rawa112/Template-4.git

 ## ❤️ Acknowledgments
-This project was developed by <b>Rawan Arby<b> as part of a learning journey in web development.
+This project was developed by <b>Rawan Arby</b> as part of a learning journey in web development.